 - Can I rent a car in Mexico?

 - Do I need medical payments coverage since I have good health insurance?

 If you’re not sure about those questions, then you may want to think about talking to a licensed insurance agent.
-If you want to speak to an agent in your area, fill out this quick form or you can go here for a list of companies in your area.
+If you want to speak to an agent in your area, fill out this quick form.

 Don’t listen to company ads